HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 Using SQL Server
 =================

-SQL Server is the default storage for Hangfire – it is well known to many .NET developers and being used in many project environments.
+SQL Server is the default storage for Hangfire – it is well known to many .NET developers and used in many project environments.
 It may be interesting that in the early stage of Hangfire development, Redis was used to store information about jobs, and SQL Server storage implementation was inspired by that NoSql solution.
 But back to the SQL Server…

 SQL Server storage implementation is available through the ``Hangfire.SqlServer`` NuGet package.
 To install it, type the following command in your NuGet Package Console window: